Sober-Steps/-profile-README.md/README.md

 # Sober Steps
-**$1500 Winner of BostonHacks 2023 for Critical information Access on Substance Abuse, Mental Health Challend!**
+***Winner of BostonHacks 2023 for Critical information Access on Substance Abuse, Mental Health Challend!***

+__We won a cash prize of $1500 US dollars for best "student friendly, live and usable online resource that can be available on multiple platforms (mobile/desktop) to gather data, statistics, and stories regarding the prevalence of mental health issues and substance use disorder and the impact on young adults and their family and friends."__

 ![2009e2a5-eea2-4905-aefb-63bc0785c788](https://user-images.githubusercontent.com/82325195/201555046-f23c8ef3-36b8-414d-95f9-02544fa1212e.jpg)